• Home |

 Rifle

-There are many shooters that love the 7mm Rem Mag solely because it uses lighter bullets but can still hit targets that are further away.
-The caliber is perfect for training and target practice because it won’t punish your shoulder like others in its category (like the .300 WSM and .300 Win Mag with heavier bullets and .375 H&H parent cartridge), but it’s still effective.
+Many shooters love the 7mm Rem Mag because it uses lighter bullets but can still hit targets that are further away.
+The cartridge is perfect for training and target practice because it won’t punish your shoulder like the 300 WSM and 300 Win Mag with heavier bullets, or the .375 H&H with any bullet.

 The Best 7mm Rem Mag Bullet Designs for Hunting

-If you’re hunting big game animals, you need something that controls expansion (think Nosler Partition cartridges), and if you’re hunting antelope or deer, you need something that expands a little faster but not too quickly.
+If you’re hunting big game, you need something that offers controlled expansion such as the Nosler Partition.
+If you’re hunting antelope or deer, you need something that expands a little faster (but not too much faster).

 Choosing 7mm Rem Mag Ammo for Distance

-The last thing you’ll want to consider before ordering a box of 7mm Rem Mag ammo is how the design affects the bullet’s flight path.
+The last thing you’ll want to consider before ordering a box of 7mm Rem Mag ammo is how the bullet's design affects its trajectory.

 Can I use 7mm Rem Mag ammo in a 7mm Mauser?

-No. The 7mm Rem Mag case is larger than the 7mm Mauser, among many other notable differences.
+No. The 7mm Rem Mag has a larger case than the 7mm Mauser, and will not chamber in the older style of rifle.

 How do I know which ammo shoots better in my rifle?

-Unfortunately, there are many 7mm Rem Mag rifles like Tikka, Savage, Remington, etc. Your best bet is to buy ammo in small quantities and test it before buying it in bulk or going hunting with it.
+There are many 7mm Rem Mag rifles by manufacturers such as Tikka, Savage, and Remington.
+Your best bet is to buy ammo in small quantities and test it out before buying it in bulk or taking it hunting.

 Back to the Top

-I hope you found this guide helpful and you’re ready to order your next favorite box of 7mm Rem Mag ammo.
+I hope you found this guide helpful, and that you’re now ready to order your new favorite 7mm Rem Mag ammo.
 Click HERE to go back to the top, and good luck this hunting season!

 Cassandra McBride